fastapi/fastapi/development.md

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.

-To check the logs, run:
+To check the logs, run (in another terminal):

 ```bash
 docker compose logs